o-richard/DSA/queue/README.md

 1. InitCircularQueue(size)
 > Creates a circular queue based on a particular size supplied by a user.
-> The data type of the circular queue is not restricted.
+> The data type of the items of the circular queue is not restricted.
 > It returns the newly created circular queue and an error (used to check if initialization is successful).

 2. Enqueue(item)